 In Big Magic, Liz Gilbert describes ideas as practically tangible entities that float around like dandelion spores, looking for a place to germinate and grow.

 A short and true story of cascading circumstances, cause and effect, and the adventures that followed.

 Children's books with enchanting artwork and whimsical titles have life lessons for grown ups, too.

 "Unless a film of flesh envelops us, we die.
-Man exists only insofar as he is separated from his surroundings.
-The cranium is a space-traveler's helmet."
+Man exists only insofar as he is separated from his surroundings."

 That which doesn't kill you can make you stronger, and funnier, too.
 This hilarious and horrifying tell-all leaves no shudder-inducing tale untold.